peernova/kestra-client-sdk/javascript-sdk/docs/GroupsApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new KestraApi.GroupsApi();
+let apiInstance = new KestraIoKestraSdk.GroupsApi();
 let id = "id_example"; // String | The ID of the group
-let userId = "userId_example"; // String | The ID of the user whose membership is being updated let membership = new KestraApi.GroupIdentifierMembership(); // GroupIdentifierMembership | The new membership type to assign to the user. let tenant = "tenant_example"; // String | apiInstance.setUserMembershipForGroup(id, userId, membership, tenant, (error, data, response) => {
+let userId = "userId_example"; // String | The ID of the user whose membership is being updated let membership = new KestraIoKestraSdk.GroupIdentifierMembership(); // GroupIdentifierMembership | The new membership type to assign to the user. let tenant = "tenant_example"; // String | apiInstance.setUserMembershipForGroup(id, userId, membership, tenant, (error, data, response) => {
   if (error) {